Skip to content

 Custom project dictionary

-If there are many words in your project that are invented or that are not included in the default dictionaries you can add a .cspell-project-words.txt file to your project.
+If there are many words in your project that are invented or that are not included in the default dictionaries you can add a custom dictionary text file to your project.
 Each word should be on a separate line, and blank lines and comments starting with # are ignored.
 CSpell's Words List Syntax has more details.
+The default name of the project dictionary file is .cspell-project-words.txt but you can have a custom name, by defining a _CSPELL_DICTIONARY variable:

 Ignore words specific to one file